Standard Terms and Conditions of Business

 We aim to provide you with a high standard of service.
 If you have any queries or concerns about our work for you or about the bill, please raise them in the first instance with the partner responsible for your matter or, if you prefer, with Simon Slater, our Chief Executive Officer.
 We have a procedure in place which details how we handle complaints which is available on request from our offices.
 We have eight weeks to consider your complaint.
 If we have not resolved it within this time you may complain to the Legal Ombudsman, who can be contacted on telephone 0300 555 0333 (further details can be found at www.legalombudsman.org.uk).
 If you are not satisfied with our handling of your complaint, you can ask the Legal Ombudsman to consider the complaint.
 Normally you will need to bring a complaint to the Legal Ombudsman within six months of receiving a final written response from us about your complaint or within six years of the act or omission about which you are complaining occurring.
-If for any reason we are unable to resolve the problem, then the matter can be referred to the Legal Ombudsman which is the independent complaints handling body of the Law Society.
-A copy of our complaints handling procedure is available on request.

 13. Storage of papers and documents